Home Home

 Tel: 0131 225 1721

-Jack, Jan & Linda having lunch
+Jack, Jan and Linda at lunch

 A good restaurant!
 We all had a great lunch in the atmosphere of a true Scottish pub.
 The food was reasonably priced and the young lady that waited on us was very friendly.
 Turned out that she was actually an American student from Kalamazoo who attended college in Chicago...go figure.
 Anyway you can see from the pictures (be sure to click below for more pictures) that the place is large, but very cozy, friendly and a lot of fun.
-Oh...they just announced FREE WI-FI Internet.

 The Jolly Judge